antonfirsov/docs/2019/07-July/nullable/try-out-nullable-reference-types.md

 ## Next steps

 If you're still reading and haven't tried out the feature in your code, especially your library code, give it a try and please give us feedback on anything you feel ought to be different.
 The journey to make unanticipated `NullReferenceException`s in .NET go away will be lengthy, but we hope that in the long run, developers simply won't have to worry about `null` anymore.
+You can help us.
+Try out the feature and begin annotating your libraries.
+Feedback on your experience will help shorten that journey.

 Cheers, and happy hacking!